1979 North American Soccer League season: Name changes

+Map of clubs

 Season recap

 Compared to the previous season's upheaval, 1979 was a relatively tranquil year.
 The league format remained unchanged with 24 teams divided into six divisions within two conferences, and a 16-team playoff.
 A slight modification to the first round of the playoffs, from a single game to the two-game format used in later rounds, was made.
 Also the minigame, used to decide tied playoff series, no longer ended on a golden goal (sudden death).
 Instead, the entire 30 minutes was played.

 Still, there were issues to be sorted out.
 There was a brief players' strike on April 14, as the league refused to recognize the newly formed Players Association.
 However, since the majority of NASL players were foreign and unsure of American and Canadian labor laws, support was minimal.
 An estimated three quarters of NASL players crossed the picket line once the Justice Department implied that foreign players would be subject to deportation.

 The Cosmos decided to put "New York" back into their name after a two-year absence.
 With a change in ownership, the Toronto franchise was now called the Toronto Blizzard, while Toronto Croatia (who had merged with the Metros back in 1975) returned to their old league, the National Soccer League.
 The Colorado Caribous moved to Atlanta to become the reborn Atlanta Chiefs in October 1978, while the Oakland Stompers would move to Edmonton just a month before the start of the season.
 Both teams struggled, finishing last in their respective divisions.
 The new Edmonton Drillers were particularly bad, setting a record for most consecutive losses in league history with 14.

 At the other end of the table, the Houston Hurricane went from worst to first in the American Conference, going undefeated in their 15 home matches at the Astrodome and earning Timo Liekoski Coach of the Year honors.
 However, the Hurricane were upset in the first round of the ASC playoffs, as the Philadelphia Fury, who were winless on the road during the regular season, won the deciding game in Houston.

 That meant the door was opened for the Tampa Bay Rowdies to win their second straight ASC title, sweeping the Fury and outlasting the San Diego Sockers in a minigame at Tampa Stadium.
 The Rowdies were led by Oscar Fabbiani's 25 goals and a defense that gave up 46 goals, the second-fewest in the league.